crowbar/crowbar-hyperv/README.txt

 About this barclamp
 -------------------------------------

-This barclamp installs and configures nova-compute and quantum-hyperv-agent services on Hyper-V Server 2012 or Windows Server 2012 hosts.
+This barclamp installs and configures nova-compute and neutron-hyperv-agent services on Hyper-V Server 2012 or Windows Server 2012 hosts.

 Legals
 -------------------------------------